SCIENCE DEC PROGRAMSDEC 200.B0

-The Science program at TAV is a two-year, pre-university programs where students may choose to pursue either the Health Science or the Pure and Applied Science profile.
+The Science DEC programs at TAV College are two-year, pre-university programs where students may choose to pursue either the Health Science or the Pure and Applied Science profile.
 The programs prepare students to pursue higher education in (but not limited to):

 - Fundamental sciences: Physics, Chemistry, Biology, Mathematics, Computer Sciences

 - Health sciences: Medicine, Dentistry, Pharmacy, Nursing, Physiotherapy

 As a pre-university program, the main objective of the Science DEC is to equip students with the fundamental knowledge necessary for university-level studies in pure and applied or health science programs.
 This is achieved by providing a balanced education, which integrates the fundamentals of science (physics, mathematics, chemistry, biology) and also, general education (philosophy, humanities, language-learning and physical education).

 - Secondary V Language of Instruction